lfph/sig-contributor-experience/blueprint.md

 Feel free to browse the open issues and file new ones, all feedback welcome!

+### Why to Contribute?

+If you have come here, but are still unsure what are the benefits of contributing to an open source projects, perhaps the [FAQ](/FAQ.md) will help you?

+In case you are still unsure, you can come and talk to the LFPH Special Interests Group (SIG) Contribugor Experience (link to it in the FAQ).

+### How to contribute?

+There are many ways to contribute to an open source project.
+Simply using it, is the most common and straightforward.
+Being a user, you can contribute ideas or describe issues, so that they can be fixed.
+Getting closer, you can help with organisation, design or write for our website and social media, or write code.

 ## Before You Get Started

 ### Sign the Contributor License Agreement